-26. Eco-tourism is very popular in the area.
-Will the project make the area less appealing to eco-tourists?
-The new road and tunnel will increase the accessibility and decrease the seasonality of the area.
-It will also improve the experiences and safety of visitors to the area, opening up destinations such as the Kazbegi National Park, spectacular valleys and picturesque villages to eco-tourists from around the world.
-In addition, the project is
+26. Tourism is very popular in the area.
+Will the project make the area less appealing to tourists?

+Overall, the project is expected to benefit tourism.
+The new road and tunnel will increase accessibility and decrease the seasonality of the area.
+It will also improve the experiences and safety of visitors to the area, opening up destinations such as Kazbegi National Park, spectacular valleys and picturesque villages to tourists from around the world.
+The project is currently undertaking consultations with local residents, government authorities, and civil society to identify activities it can support to enhance community-based tourism in the area.